rakus/extensible-maven-completion/README.md

    ```
    [ -f "$HOME/.maven-completion.bash" ] && . "$HOME/.maven-completion.bash"
    ```
-3. Run the script `bin/mvn-comp-create-all-plugins.sh` (see below)
+3. Run the command `bin/mvn-comp-create-extension.sh --all` (see below)
 4. Start a new shell (or source `.maven-completion.bash`)

-In step 3 the script `bin/mvn-comp-create-all-plugins.sh` scans the local repository for all JARs that are named like a maven-plugin and will generate a completion extension for it.
+In step 3 the command `bin/mvn-comp-create-extension.sh --all` scans the local repository for all JARs that are named like a maven-plugin and will generate a completion extension for it.
 The completion extension are stored in the directory `$HOME/.mvn-completion.d`.